 Responding to a Pest or Pathogen Outbreak

-In the event of a pest or pathogen outbreak, submit a one-page concept note to FFAR outlining (1) the consortium members, including researchers, industry representatives and government officials, (2) the source and amount (up to $150,000) of matching funds for the project and (3) a brief description of the pest or pathogen threat and why it should be considered for rapid funding.
+In the event of a pest or pathogen outbreak, submit a one-page concept note to FFAR outlining (1) the research team, including academic scientists, industry representatives and/or government officials, (2) the source and amount (up to $150,000) of matching funds for the project and (3) a brief description of the pest or pathogen threat and why it should be considered for rapid funding.
 FFAR will use the concept note to decide whether or not to invite submission of a full application.
-This process is designed so that, if a qualifying emergency event occurs, the consortia may rapidly double their response budget (up to $150,000).
+Applications will be reviewed immediately and a decision made within approximately 1 week of submission.
+This process is designed so that in the case of an outbreak a research team may receive funding within days of submitting an application.

-Best approach for: Consortia who are in need of swift deployment of funding in response to a pest or pathogen outbreak.
+Best approach for: Teams that are in need of swift deployment of funding in response to a pest or pathogen outbreak.